 (3) Employee Stock Options.
 The Compensation and Benefits Committee believes that its awards of stock options have successfully focused the Company's management personnel on building profitability and shareholder value.
 The Board of Directors considers this policy highly contributory to growth in future shareholder value.
-The number of options awarded in 2010 reflects the judgment of the Board of the number of options sufficient to constitute a material, recognizable benefit to recipients.
-No explicit formula criteria were utilized, other than minimizing dilution to shareholder interests and the impact on earnings per share for option expense.
-When taken together with the share repurchase program, the net result of the option program over the last five years has been awarding option shares to key employees at a higher price, and in substantially smaller amounts, than shares actually repurchased in the open market during the same time period.
+The number of options awarded in 2015 reflects the judgment of the Board of the number of options sufficient to constitute a material, recognizable benefit to recipients.
+No explicit formula criteria are utilized, other than minimizing dilution to shareholder interests and the impact on earnings per share for option expense.
+When taken together with the share repurchase program, the net result of the option program over the last twenty years has been awarding option shares to key employees at a higher price, and in substantially smaller amounts, than shares actually repurchased in the open market during the same time period.

-At the 2003 Annual Meeting, shareholders approved the 2003 Employees' and Directors' Incentive Plan, under which up to 1.2 million shares may be granted over the ten-year life of the plan.
-As of March 7, 2011, 129,400 option shares have been granted and are outstanding under the 2003 Plan.
-During the same time that 118,800 option shares have been granted to current employees under the 2003 Plan, UTMD has repurchased 1.1 million of its shares in the open market.
+At the 2003 Annual Meeting, shareholders approved the 2003 Employees' and Directors' Incentive Plan, under which up to 1.2 million shares could have been granted over the ten-year life of the plan.
+During the same period of time that 153,000 (uncancelled) option shares were granted to employees under the 2003 Plan, UTMD repurchased 1.4 million of its shares in the open market.
+As of December 31, 2015, 30,200 unexercised option shares remained outstanding under the 2003 Plan.